Hard Skills vs. Soft Skills: What's the Difference?

 How to Highlight Your Skills

-You'll want to make sure potential employers are aware of your skills throughout the job application process.
-This means highlighting your hard and soft skills on your resume and cover letter, and also weaving in mentions of your skills during job interviews.
+To make sure potential employers are aware of your skills, highlight them on your resume and cover letter.
+You'll also want to weave in mentions of your skills during job interviews.

 Include relevant skills in your cover letter.
 Your cover letter is also an opportunity to highlight both sets of skills.
 When it comes to soft skills, however, rather than saying you have a soft skill, demonstrate that you have it.
 For instance, rather than saying "I have leadership skills," you can say, "At my role at Company ABC, I steered the sales team to record numbers, creating a bonus structure that generated strong results."